Solar hot water in Australia: Queensland

-The Queensland Government's solar hot water rebate scheme finished on June 30, 2005.
+The Queensland Government's solar hot water rebate scheme finished on 30 June 2005.

 No state rebates are offered at the present; however, the Queensland government in 2007 announced the phasing-out of electric hot water systems commencing in 2010.
 From 2010, Queenslanders who needed to replace their household hot water system due to breakdown were no longer able to install electric systems and instead had to choose from gas, solar or heat pump options.
-Prior to this, the Queensland government had already banned the installation of electric hot water systems in newly constructed houses, a law which came into effect on March 1, 2006.
-The ban on electric hot water systems was repealed on January 1, 2013 and currently Queenslanders are permitted to install electric hot water systems.
+Prior to this, the Queensland government had already banned the installation of electric hot water systems in newly constructed houses, a law which came into effect on 1 March 2006.
+The ban on electric hot water systems was repealed on 1 January 2013 and currently Queenslanders are permitted to install electric hot water systems.

-The Brisbane City Council offered a rebate of $400 from August 30, 2008 to June 1, 2009.
+The Brisbane City Council offered a rebate of $400 from 30 August 2008 to 1 June 2009.

 South Australia

-In accordance with the South Australian Government rebate scheme, starting January 7, 2008, all installations or replacements of a water heater must be a low-greenhouse one.
+In accordance with the South Australian Government rebate scheme, starting 7 January 2008, all installations or replacements of a water heater must be a low-greenhouse one.
 The rebate scheme is aimed to give less fortunate people a financial incentive to use gas, heat pump or solar energy to heat water.

 To be eligible for the $500 rebate, the householder has to hold at least one of the following concession cards: